kelwyres/Bactabolize/README.md

-# metabolic
+# Bactabolize

-A high-throughput genome-scale metabolic model construction pipeline. metabolic allows you to provide an input genome (annotated or unannotated) and construct a strain-specific metabolic model using a reference model.
-Growth experience such as Flux Balance Analysis (FBA) can then be performed on the models under a variety of growth conditions and mediums.
+A high-throughput genome-scale metabolic model construction pipeline.
+Bactabolize allows you to provide an input genome (annotated or unannotated) and construct a strain-specific metabolic model using a reference model.
+Growth experience such as Flux Balance Analysis (FBA) and single gene knockout analysis can then be performed on the models under a variety of growth conditions and mediums.

 ## Table of contents